bjoern-janson/constitutional-correction-capacity/docs/minimal_environment.md

 O_t=h(E_t)
 \]

+The agent must construct an internal representation of reality.

+---

-### Distribution shift
+## Distribution shift

-The environment can change in ways that invalidate previous strategies.
+The environment must be capable of invalidating previously successful strategies.

 Examples:

 - changing reward landscape
 - changing causal relationships
 - hidden parameter drift

-### Ground truth

-The experimenter must know the real state so measurements are possible.
+- altered transition dynamics

+The change must be detectable only through interaction with reality.

 ---

+## Ground truth

+The experimenter must have access to the full environment state:

+\[
+E_t
+\]

+This allows measurement of:

+- representation accuracy
+- reachability
+- correction pathways
+- adaptation

+The agent does not receive this information directly.

+---

-# 2. Agent Interface
+# 4. Agent Interface

 ## Observation channel